krotscheck/go-rds-driver/README.md

 # go-rds-driver
 A golang sql Driver for the Amazon Aurora Serverless data api.

 > **Note:** The serverless data api only supports _named_ query parameters, not ordinal ones.
-Please write your queries accordingly.
+We
+> perform a simple ordinal variable replacement in the driver, however we strongly recommend
+> you used named parameters as a general rule.

 ## Getting Started